Planning & budgeting

 Who knows where we’re headed?
 (Beware of those who claim to know with certainty.)

 Much of share prices depend not only on the data, but how investors feel about that data.
-Despite all the ups and downs from the first quarters of 2022, there’s no reason not to be optimistic for the decades to come.
+Despite all the ups and downs, there’s no reason not to be optimistic for the decades to come.

 As we mentioned above, what can give you peace of mind is having your strategy set… which lets you forget all about it.
 If you are looking for good results over the medium and longer term, you can ride out the ups and downs – as long as you’ve got your risk settings right.